Posted on: October 6th, 2022 by Lizandra Santillan

 Another way to obtain proof of your vaccination is to acquire a digital certificate.

 Since the USA does not have a national vaccine digital certificate program, this process is a bit complex.
 Please check out the resources we have gathered below.
-When you get your certificate make sure it fulfills the requirements outlined here if you are visiting Australia.

 – If you live in a state where digital certificates are available, you have it easy!
 Use these links to obtain a free certificate.